• HOME

 • Belief (tenacity), patience, curiosity and listening skills are musts for great mediators.

-• You do NOT need a legal background.
+• You do not need a legal background.

 Security Clearance